qppd/Smart-Sprayer/README.md

 - Power supply (5V for ESP32, appropriate voltage for relays)
 - Jumper wires and breadboard for prototyping
 - Antenna for GSM module
+- Internet connection for WiFi and Firebase functionality

 ## Pin Configuration